Last reviewed on 11th October 2023 by Martin Alexander (Mortgage Advisor)

 A Help to Buy mortgage can enable you to buy a home with some pretty good perks, but what does it all mean if you have bad credit?

-Our advisors can check if you qualify for a Help to Buy mortgage and it may well be possible, even with bad credit.
-Our specialists have helped many applicants with credit issues and even those that have been declined elsewhere.
+Our advisors can check if you qualify for a Help to Buy mortgage with bad credit.
+Our specialists have helped many applicants with credit issues and even those who have been declined elsewhere.